milgradesec/paesadns/README.md

 ### Other Browsers

-Other Chromium-based browsers like Brave, Opera, Vivaldi... can be configued following the same steps as Google Chrome
+Other Chromium-based browsers like Brave, Opera, Vivaldi... can be configued following the same steps as Google Chrome.

 ### Windows